 A Python Mocking and Patching Library for Testing

-mock provides a core Mock class that is intended to reduce the need to create a host of trivial stubs throughout your test suite.
+mock is a Python module that provides a core Mock class.
+It is intended to reduce the need for creating a host of trivial stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
-You can also specify return values and set specific attributes in the normal way.
+You can also specify return values and set needed attributes in the normal way.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.